Exploring the History of the Jones Act

 The Jones Act Protects “Seamen” and How It Applies to New Orleans Workers

-Under the Jones Act, you receive protections if you are classified as a “seaman.”
+Under the Jones Act, you receive protection if you are classified as a “seaman.”
 A seaman is typically a crew member or captain that performs their work on a vessel.
 To qualify under the “seaman” category, you must spend 30 percent of your work time on a vessel.

 Most importantly, the vessel must be in navigation.